 Exeter Finance Repossession Policy

 Exeter Finance does not publicize much information about its repossession policies.
-However, we spoke with customer service representatives at Exeter Finance who told us that in general, the company will begin repossession procedures after two consecutive missed payments.
+However, we spoke with customer service representatives at Exeter Finance, who told us that the company will generally begin repossession procedures after two consecutive missed payments.